findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 ![DeFi lending on Base](/img/defi-lending-base.webp "DeFi lending on Base")

 Here's the no-BS breakdown: You lend your crypto to a smart contract-run lending pool.
 Other people come along and borrow from that pool.
-They pay interest, and that interest gets paid directly to you, proportinal to your share of the pool.
+They pay interest, and that interest gets paid directly to you, proportional to your share of the pool.
 And your bank is open 24/7, so you can lend to anyone, anywhere in the world.

 The big name in the game that you'll find on Base is [Aave](https://aave.com/).
 They've been around since the OG DeFi days and have survived more market crashes than a cockroach Aave's a good place to start.
 The protocol even has a [user-funded insurance pool](https://aave.com/docs/aave-v3/umbrella), funded by staking.
 We'll get to staking in a bit.